Product management & retention: Closing the divide between customers and the product team

 - Internal communication platforms, such as Slack or Microsoft Teams

-- Customer conversation and messaging tools, such as Intercom, email, and social media
+- Customer conversation and messaging tools, such as Intercom, Gong, email, and social media

 - CRM software, such as Salesforce

-These direct streams help you gain a consolidated view of feedback coming in from all angles rather than having it scattered across different tools.
+These direct streams provide a consolidated view of feedback coming in from all angles rather than having it scattered across different tools.
 They’re even more important if you lack regular interactions with members of customer-facing teams who might otherwise provide some of this context in-person.

 2. Synthesize feedback and unearth deep user insights

 Building excellent products isn’t just about doing whatever your customers ask.
-It’s about listening to customers, synthesizing what you’re hearing from them, and then making strategic product decisions that align with your business’s objectives.
+It’s about listening to customers, synthesizing what you’re hearing from them, and then making strategic product decisions that align with your business’s objectives and their needs.

-There are a few reasons why you can’t rely on surface insights.
+There are a few reasons why you can’t rely solely on surface insights.
 First, customers are great at telling you their pain points– what’s broken and how frustrating that is for them.
 But they’re generally not great at envisioning the ideal solution that works for everyone.
 Second, customers’ priorities don’t always align with your business’s priorities.
-Finally, customer feedback tends to focus on the here and now, while product teams should rely on a strong vision and a strategy for where they want to take the product in the future.
+Finally, customer feedback tends to focus on the here and now, while product teams should rely on a solid vision and a strategy for the product’s future.

 “Instead of taking feedback on face value, dig deeper, explore further, and get to the bottom of your customers’ underlying needs.”